-Painting all the walls with two coats of paint began on Tuesday, April 28, and took about a week.
-Carpeting is currently being laid.
-Insulation has also been installed in the ceiling.
-Replacement of the front steps is also currently taking place.
-We’ve been planning this project for well over a year.
+Painting all the walls with two coats of paint began on April 28, 2020 and took about a week.
+Once the painting was complete, new carpeting was laid.
+Insulation was also installed in the ceiling.
+Replacement of the front steps was the next step.
+This included a new more secure hand rail on both sides of the steps.
+We had planned this project for well over a year.
 Your contributions have made this possible.
 See photos of the work that has been done.

 A Bit of Art Presented to the Church